SShahparnia/obsidian-notes/AI ML General Info Meeting.md

 	- Store results in a cloud database (AWS S3/ DynamoDB/ SQL)
 	- Dashboard for monitoring model predictions and fraud statistics
 - Non-functional requirements
 	- Scalability: Should handle millions of transactions daily.
-(The system should still work if many people use it at once So;: Cloud au
+(The system should still work if many people use it at once.
+Solution: Cloud autoscaling (AWS EC2, GCP)
+	- Performance: Fraud detection latency < 1 second per transaction.
+(Detect Fraud quickly so that banks detect on time.
+Solution: Caching)
+	- Reliability: System uptime >= 99% ( Should work most of the time without